Homemade Chemical Peel For Acne Scars

 3. Pixi Peel & Polish

-If you’re looking for a peel that won’t break the bank, we’ve got a great option for you.
-Pixi Peel & Polish is an enzyme-rich exfoliator that offers a combination of physical scrubbing (Sugar Extract) and gentle chemical exfoliants to help improve skin-cell turnover and heal your acne scars faster.
-Lactic Acid offers a gentle peel to lighten dark scar tissue and smooth the texture of the skin.
+We offer an affordable peel solution for you.
+Pixi Peel & Polish is an enzyme-rich exfoliator that offers a combination of physical scrubbing (sugar extract) and gentle chemical exfoliants to help improve skin-cell turnover and heal your acne scars faster.
+Lactic acid offers a gentle peel to lighten dark scar tissue and smooth the texture of the skin.
 This affordable peel is suitable for all skin types and should be used 2 to 3 times per week.
 Not tested on animals and paraben-free.

 4. EmerginC Vitamin C + Retinol Mask

 Tap into the power of Vitamin C with this clay mask that brightens and smooths your skin.
-Vitamin C (antioxidant to firm and brighten) preps the skin, while Retinol gently exfoliates to brighten scarring and pigmentation.
+Vitamin C (an antioxidant to firm and brighten) preps the skin, while retinol gently exfoliates to brighten scarring and pigmentation.
 This exfoliating treatment removes dead skin cells to reveal new skin, increasing your skin’s production of collagen.
 Your skin is left looking luminous and comfortable.
-You may want to use EmerginC Vitamin C + Retinol Maskweekly for best results.
-Free from phthalates, parabens, and petrolatum / mineral oil.
+You may want to use EmerginC Vitamin C + Retinol Mask weekly for best results.
+Free from phthalates, parabens, and petrolatum/mineral oil.

 5. Murad Replenishing Multi-Acid Peel